massivemadness/Fragula/README.md

 }
 ```

 **Remember:** you must remove the listener when the fragment view is destroyed.

-*Note: Currently shared element transitions between destinations is not supported in any form 😔*

 ---